open-source-labs/Reactime/src/README.md

 Any changes to console.logs in Reactime can be seen by refreshing the browser the app is running in.

 ## Redux

 Can Reactime be integrated with Redux compatibility so applications using Redux can track state in Reactime?

 Yes, but it would be very time-consuming and not the most feasible option while Redux devtools exists already.
 With how Redux devtools is currently set up, a developer is unable to use Redux devtools as a third-party user and integrate its functionality into their own application, as Redux devtools is meant to be used directly on an application using Redux for state-tracking purposes.
 Since the devtools do not appear to have a public API for integrated use in an application or it simply does not exist, Redux devtools would need to be rebuilt from the ground up and then integrated into Reactime, or built into Reactime directly still from scratch.

-## Quick Tips

-- _Before_ beginning development, especially on teams, make sure to configure your linter and code formatting to conform to one unified setting (We recommend [the Airbnb style guide](https://github.com/airbnb/javascript)!)
-This will make reviewing PRs much more readable and less error-prone.

-- With release of Node v18.12.1 (LTS) on 11/4/22, the script has been updated to 'npm run dev' | 'npm run build' for backwards compatibility.<br/>
-For version Node v16.16.0, please use script 'npm run devlegacy' | 'npm run buildlegacy'

 # File Structure